“SEO is Dead,” is something that you may have seen grace the headlines of a blog post or news article in the past few years.

 I describe more of those features in my post, Google’s Reasonable Surfer: How the Value of a Link May Differ Based upon Link and Document Features and User Data.

-Many in the SEO industry had the sense that not all links were created equal before the patent was granted, but prior to the Reasonable Surfer, we didn’t have a good framework to use to describe how links might be treated differently in different situations.
+Many in the SEO industry had the sense that not all links were created equal before the patent was granted, but before the Reasonable Surfer, we didn’t have a good framework to use to describe how links might be treated differently in different situations.
 It’s 6 years after the Reasonable Surfer patent was filed.

 Chances are that the Reasonable Surfer model has evolved as well.